 What if I was involved in an incident that was addressed and documented by staff from Residence Life and Housing and/or Public Safety personnel?
 What happens next?

-Reports alleging student misconduct are forwarded to the Office of Student Integrity and Community Standards for review.
-Students who respond to one or more allegations (i.e. respondents) receive written notification of the alleged misconduct including details such as the incident date, time and location.
+Reports alleging student misconduct (non-academic and non-Title IX/Equal Opportunity) are forwarded to the Office of Student Integrity and Community Standards for review.
+Students who respond to one or more allegations (i.e. respondents) will receive written notification of the alleged misconduct including details such as the incident date, time and location.
 Any relevant administrative charges (i.e specific Community Standards that may have been violated) are also included in this correspondence.
-These administrative meetings provide an opportunity for the student to be heard and share their version of events.
-All involved students (respondents, complainants and/or witnesses) are strongly encouraged to participate upon request.
+These administrative meetings provide an opportunity for the student to be heard and to share their version of events.
+All involved students (respondents, complainants and/or incident witnesses) are strongly encouraged to participate when invited to do so.
 Once all available information is collected, determinations related to responsibility and/or any appropriate sanctioning are made.

 What role may parents and/or attorneys play in the Community Standards process?